renatoxm/laravel-vonage-dlr-webhooks/README.md

 ## Events

-Whenever a webhook call comes in, this package will fire a `LaravelVonageDlrWebhookCalled` event.
+Whenever a webhook call comes in, this package will fire a `LaravelVonageDlrWebhooksCalled` event.
 You may register an event listener in the `EventServiceProvider`:

 ```php